 - Saving!
 The higher the down payment you have the more options you have with mortgage companies.
 So, start saving what you will need now.
 You will need to prove you have had your down payment balances in your account’s months in advance of closing as proof of funds.

-The above-mentioned items may mean a change of your spending patterns.
+The above-mentioned items may mean a change in your spending patterns.
 You are going to want to look at cutting back on frivolous expenditures, expensive vacations and forgo luxury purchases at least until after closing.
 It is so sad to see someone do all this hard work, get approved for their dream home then go out and make a last-minute purchase of furniture or a vehicle.
 Then no longer be able to qualify for their home loan.
-It unfortunately happens more than you would think.
+It, unfortunately, happens more than you would think.

 Around 6 Month Point Prior to Purchase

-- Start researching you mortgage options.
-There are many different types of mortgages and first time buyer programs.
+- Start researching your mortgage options.
+There are many different types of mortgages and first-time buyer programs.
 We will expand upon these programs in future articles.
-Do research and find out the risks that can incur with different types of mortgages?
+Do the research and find out the risks that can incur different types of mortgages?
 At this point, you may want to sit down with a FREE consultation with Real Estate + Credit Professionals.

 - Look into Typical Unforeseen Home Ownership Costs.
 These can include, but not limited to, Homeowners Associations (HOA) fees, Home Warranty Products, Special Assessment Zones, and Utilities Rates to name a few.

-- Recheck you credit status and scores.
+- Recheck your credit status and scores.
 Have you made the progress you need to qualify for a mortgage?
-If not, you will need to kick you credit repair into overdrive.
-At this point, you need to consider hiring a credit counselor, like Joe Camacho with Phenix Group to assist you getting to the scores you desire.
+If not, you will need to kick your credit repair into overdrive.
+At this point, you need to consider hiring a credit counselor, like Joe Camacho with Phenix Group to assist you in getting to the scores you desire.

 3 Month Point – Critical Credit Period

 - You will need to reduce credit usage.
 FICO score is affected by how much of your available credit lines you have outstanding.
-Learn when your credit provider reports balances outstanding on your card to the bureau.
-This typically, does not correspond with your debt’s payment date.
-Try to pay down any balances before reporting date.
+Learn when your credit provider reports balance outstanding on your card to the bureau.
+This typically does not correspond with your debt’s payment date.
+Try to pay down any balances before the reporting date.
 Keep your balances below 30% and as close or below 10% if possible.